XinzhouLi/Corona/README.md

 		Gameplay.java: Contain most of the logic.for example ask the player to input.

+		ComputerPlayer.java:extends Player.java,contain the information of computer player.

+		cpdifficulty1.java: set the level of difficulty of the computer player to 1.

+		cpdifficulty2.java: set the difficulty of the computer palyer to 2.

+		createCP.java:where we create the computer player.

 	(2)part of the GUI game:
 		All the java file in the text version is introduced above.

-		GUI_Board.java:Create the visual board, it shows the property and the player's location, and it is make by the collections of button(JButton).

-		mainforsettingbuttons.java: Set the name of the button and also put those property into the arraylist.
+		GUI_Board.java:Contain Event Handler which use the number to represents the button was clicked and change the constant value.

-		gui123.java:Contain all the changes for the world, if a player buy the property the colour of the property will changed

-		Gameplay_GUI.java:same as the Gameplay.java, the main logic is same as Gameplay.java, connect the logic code to the GUI
+		Buttons.java: contain all the buttons and event handler.

+		sd.java:where the board is created, all the button are set.

 4.Run the game
 	(1)Run the java file that called Updated_Main.java for the text version game. make sure that the Gameplay.startGame(InitialList.playersList(), InitialList.propertiesList()); is the only code in the file.

-	(2)For the GUI part, go to Updated_Main.java, change Gameplay.startGame(InitialList.playersList(), InitialList.propertiesList());
+	(2)For the GUI part, go to sd.java  (download all the java file needed for text version game) run the file.
-	     to Gameplay_GUI.startGame(InitialList.playersList(), InitialList.propertiesList());  and run the Updated_Main.java

 5.Project states
+	Changes of Computer Player:
-	The computer player becomes more wisely than the last version due to they are allowed to use random card.
+		The computer player becomes more wisely than the first version due to they are allowed to use random card.
+Different difficulty level of computer players.

-	The game can run but there are some error:
+	GUI part:
 		GUI is added to the game, and the player can play either text version game or GUI version game.
-		The player can check there money amount in the bank by just click the information button, the adding of random card allow the user make more choices.
-The GUI allow the player to update their location by adding their player number after the name of the property but there is a bug that can not delete the name of the player.
-We will fix it.
+		The player can check there money amount in the bank by just click the information button, the adding of random card allow the user make more choices, If player get steal property card and move card, they are allowed to click the button to choose the property they want to steal or location that they want to move.

-	We do not use javaFX, and we used the JButton which is not allowed, we will transfer to javaFX as soon as possible.

-	There is no test for the program right now, and we will add it

-6Expect in future:
-	Adding of JUNIT test, and allow the player to choose the difficulty of the game(computer player).
-More information is shown and show it more clearly. make the game looks better, insert the picture that on the internet.
-If we still have time, we will allow the player to enter how many human player.
+		The circle with different color represents different player, and the location of the circle is player's location.
+		Player can click the button which represents property, and the information of this property is shown aat the bottom.

+	We transfer from JButton to Button.

+	There is a Junit for the program, it tests the Services.java, service.java contain all the method to update the information of the player, property,it is the most important class so we choose to test this class.
+Import Junit test and put ServicesTest.java and Sevices.java to start testing.

 		website:		https://github.com/joseph5-ship/Corona